i11umin8/BtcPricePrediction/README.md

 An example dataset can be found in google drive: https://drive.google.com/file/d/1Wu8D9GcieyrdD_WA1ayw9gIgmIsejv7Z/view?usp=sharing

-To run, simply upload the provided data and step through the code blocks one-by-one.
+To run, simply step through the code blocks one-by-one.
+The CoLab will automatically pull in the dataset.